|Date of Birth||December 27, 1889|

 George moved back to Ontario around 1914 and found work with the Canadian Pacific Railway.
 The war started in August that year and Canada played a major role in providing skilled railway workers for the construction and operation of railroads in France and Belgium.
 By January 1917 George was working as a fireman for the CPR in Kenora, Ontario.
 The local newspaper carried an article on 31 January 1917 saying that twenty CPR engineers and firemen had enlisted for service that week.
 The list of firemen included G. Bateson.
 It’s possible that George wasn’t accepted for some reason or he changed his mind about enlisting as no record has been found of him serving in the Canadian forces.

 The U.S. entered the war in April 1917 and George completed his U.S. draft registration card on 3 October 1917.
 His address at the time was the Railway YMCA in Kenora, his birth date was listed as 27 December 1889, his birth place as Ely, Minnesota and he was single with no dependents.
 He said he was employed by the CPR in Kenora.
 George was married in Winnipeg on 20 April 1918.
 His wife, Melina/Malina Young, was born in 1901 in Lac Seul, Ontario.
-Her parents were John Young and Ellen Thompson and she had at least ten brothers and sisters.
+Her parents were John Young and Ellen Thompson (or Thomas) and she had at least ten brothers and sisters.
 John died in 1904 and sometime after that Ellen moved her family to Kenora.
 She married Charles Flett in 1907.
 Two of Melina’s brothers served in the war, Lawrence Young and James Young, as well as her brother-in-law Nichol Finlayson and her stepbrother Hector Flett.
 Lawrence died of wounds in 1917 and he’s buried in France.

 George was likely called up for service around the time he was married.
 His address at the time was the Ella Apartments in Winnipeg.
 He returned to the U.S. and joined Company M of the 56th Pioneer Infantry, which trained at Camp Wadsworth in South Carolina.
 He was assigned to his unit’s 2nd Overseas Detachment.
 The 56th Pioneer Infantry was sent to France in August 1918 but the details of George’s service are not known.
 By January 1919 he was discharged from the army and his wife had joined him in Hibbing, Minnesota.
 George and Melina returned to Ontario together on 16 January 1919, crossing at Fort Frances, Ontario.
 George said he planned to go back to his former employment.